Caring for Cancer Patients

 - Anti-nausea medication

-Nausea is an extremely common side effect from treatment.
-With the nausea, there can be many things that can trigger it.
+Nausea is an extremely common side effect of treatment.
+With nausea, there can be many things that can trigger it.
 Personally, I had several random triggers like the smell of my hospital’s chicken tenders.
 Having this medication on hand will help prevent lots of unwanted vomiting scenarios.

 - Hand Sanitizer